MikeWise2718/markdowndocs/unity/unity-notes.md

 # Intro
 Unity3D is a powerful game engine.
 Here I keep notes on things that took me awhile to figure out that I think I might forget.

-Note that to get a preview of this document in VS Code use Ctrl-Shift-V

 [Unity Technical Forums](http://answers.unity3d.com/page/faq.html)